roha-github/meshtastic-firmware-addon/README.md

 The OTA update via Lora is only intended for nodes that are extremely difficult to access, where a wireless update via Bluetooth is not possible.

 An update via Lora is only possible if the old firmware release already contains the extension for the update via Lora.

+To update a Node-A, a second Node-B is required as a source.
+It is recommended to connect both nodes directly and without hops.
+In addition, the Short/Fast configuration with 10.94 kbps should be used for the update.

+The OTA update via Lora extends the update via BLE.
+The chunks are received via Lora instead of Bluetooth.
+The new firmware release is retrieved by Node-A from Node-B.

+The Admin Channel is used to initiate the retrieval of the new firmware.
+The address of Node-B is configured as a message for Node-A in the Canned module.
+Node-A then sends direct messages to Node-B to retrieve the chunks and Node-B responds with the parts of the new firmware binary.